When excavation begins, topsoil is stockpiled to resurface and provide nutrient rich soil for grass seed to take root in.

 Stabilized sand is used to fill the excavated hole and is compacted gradually to ensure that the sinkhole does not form with normal rainfall.

-PSL provides affordable land clearing services using methods that reduce unwanted lingering root material and excess construction stormwater pollution.
+PSL provides affordable land clearing services using methods that reduce unwanted lingering root material and excess construction phase stormwater pollution.

 Slope Repairs and Stabilization